Salmon louse: Description

 The thorax is broad and shield shaped.
 The abdomen is narrower, and in the females, filled with eggs.
 The females also have two long egg strings attached to the abdomen.
 The salmon louse uses its feet to move around on the host or to swim from one host to another.

 Effects on salmon farms

 This parasite is one of the major threats to salmon farmers.
 Salmon are stocked usually for a 14 - 18-month cycle.
-Salmon farms are an unusual, but ideal environment for the sea lice to breed.
+Salmon farms are an unusual, but ideal environment for the sea lice to breed and prolferate.
 The infestations of sea lice in salmon farms increases the number of lice in the rest of the surrounding water dramatically if the eggs from the gravid louse are allowed to disperse.
 Sea lice can also attach to juvenile salmon migrating from rivers to the ocean if they pass by fish farms.

-The Salmon louse currently infests nearly half of Scotland's salmon farms.
+The salmon louse currently infests nearly half of Scotland's salmon farms.
 In 2016 Guardian news stated that the lice killed thousands of tonnes of farmed fish, caused skin lesions and secondary infections in millions more, and cost the Scottish salmon industry around £300m in control efforts.